 Known for our responsiveness and aggressively entrepreneurial culture, we are the eighth largest public accounting network nationally by revenue.
-Our close to 1000 professional and support staff and more than 170 partners provide a full range of audit, tax and advisory services to private and public companies through our regional offices from coast to coast.
+Our over 1200 professional and support staff and more than 210 partners and principals provide a full range of audit, tax and advisory services to private and public companies through our regional offices from coast to coast.

 The Latest at Collins Barrow

 Winnipeg, MB - HMA Chartered Accountants LLP, the largest professional accounting firm in Northern Manitoba, has joined the Collins Barrow National Cooperative.
 Now operating as Collins Barrow HMA, the firm is part of an expanding network comprised of 23 independent member firms across Canada.

 CALGARY, AB – Collins Barrow Calgary welcomes Jim McEvoy, CPA (New York), who joins the firm as U.S. Tax Partner.
 With over 15 years of experience, Jim began his career in New York and holds a Masters in U.S. Taxation.
 His practice helps Canadian clients enter or exit the U.S. market, acquire or transfer U.S. based property and plan for U.S. federal and state corporate tax compliance.

 Workers include all full and part-time employees, casual or seasonal labour, family members and anyone else you pay for working on your farm.

 If you have employees, there are certain things to keep in mind.
 You must register with the Canada Revenue Agency and calculate and withhold monthly source deductions from your employees’ gross wages.
 Remitting the source deductions must be done on a timely basis or you could face late filing penalties and interest.
 T4s must be issued to your employees each year and also filed along with the T4 Summary to the CRA by the last day of February.